 As much as I love the horror community, there are certain things about it that quite frankly boggle my mind, and one of those things is the way that we as horror fans tend to love and praise anything that’s old, and yet hate on or just plain totally ignore anything that’s shiny and new.

-Granted, we don’t all do it, but I’ve been fully immersed in the online horror community for many years now, and there’s no denying that a large portion of the fan-base has this hatred towards movies that are new.
+Granted, we don’t all do it, but I’ve been fully immersed in the online horror community for many years now, and there’s no denying that a large portion of the fan-base has this hatred toward movies that are new.
 Or movies that they don’t have nostalgic feelings connected to, I suppose I should say.

 Nostalgia has a way of putting a nice sheen of awesomeness over top of things that maybe wouldn’t be so great without these feelings attached to them, and so I understand that it’s really easy to fall into the trap of adoring things that inspire those nostalgic feelings in you, while ignoring and being annoyed by things that don’t.
 I suppose it’s only natural, and I’m certainly not saying there’s anything wrong with loving and hanging on for dear life to movies and things you experienced in your childhood.
 Trust me, I do the same thing.